altheviz/UI_LAB_WS_1718/divers-tale/app/README.md

 - `_page-name.scss` - the component common style sheet.
 These style rules are applied to both Android and iOS.
 - `page-name.android.scss` - the component Android style sheet.
 These style rules are applied to Android only.
 - `page-name.ios.scss` - the component iOS style sheet.
 These style rules are applied to iOS only.

+# Workaround
+If map is not shown inside divesites remove platform with 'tns platform remove android' and add it again.